tmhughes81/enrollment_estimator/README.md

 # University Enrollment Estimator
 Supervised learning model to estimate university enrollments based on institutional attributes.
-Developed as a capstone project for Udacity's Machine Learning Engineer Nanodegree Program in October 2016.
+Developed as a capstone project for Udacity's Machine Learning Engineer Nanodegree Program in November 2016.

 ## Libraries
 This project requires *Python 2.7* and the following Python libraries installed:

 * NumPy
 * Pandas
 * scikit-learn